lxc-jp/lxd-ja/doc/instances.md

 #### Type: `infiniband`

-Supported instance types: container
+Supported instance types: container, VM

 LXD supports two different kind of network types for InfiniBand devices:

 - `physical`: Straight physical device pass-through from the host.
 The targeted device will vanish from the host and appear in the instance.
 - `sriov`: Passes a virtual function of an SR-IOV enabled physical network device into the instance.

 Different network interface types have different additional properties, the current list is: